shahbakhat/milestone-project-one/README.md

 | __Testing All inputs are working and inquiry form is working too__| when user skip inputs then the inputs give **required** *WARNING* to fill the Full name and E-Mail inputs. |    **PASS** |
 | __Testing the HTML code using  [W3C HTML validator](https://validator.w3.org/).__ |    There are no errors in HTML and Validator passes the [**Test**](https://validator.w3.org/nu/?doc=https%3A%2F%2Fshahbakhat.github.io%2Fmilestone-project-one%2F) |   **PASS** |
 | __Testing CSS code with [Jigsaw](https://jigsaw.w3.org/css-validator/)__ | Jigsaw doesnt give errors during the [**Test**](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fshahbakhat.github.io%2Fmilestone-project-one%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) |    **PASS** |
+___
+## Deployment
+___
+### **Starting The Project**
+The project was started and coded in VS code Editor and  Git Extension was used to commit and push all the changes to and sync them to the repository. my Full Name and Email address was configured to all the branches not only to this project.
+For Live server preview of the ongoing project VS codes built in ***Go Live*** option was used.
+## **Deployment to cloud platform**
+Github Pages were used to deploy the website by using following steps:
+Make sure the branch you want to use as your publishing source already exists in your repository.

+1) On GitHub, navigate to your site's repository.

+2) Under your repository name, click  Settings.
+Repository settings button

+3) In the "Code and automation" section of the sidebar, click  Pages.

+4) Under "Build and deployment", under "Source", select Deploy from a branch.

+5) Under "Build and deployment", under "Branch", use the None or Branch drop-down menu and select a publishing source.

+6) Drop-down menu to select a publishing source

+7) Optionally, use the drop-down menu to select a folder for your publishing source.
+Drop-down menu to select a folder for publishing source

+8) **Click Save**.